specklesystems/speckle-docs/user/ui2.md

 ![image](https://user-images.githubusercontent.com/51519350/186397368-5e6ed7ec-c32c-40dd-a8f4-685325406d33.png)

-If instead you want to send already, just click on "Send", the stream will also be saved.
+If instead you want to send already, just click on "Send", the project will also be saved.

 ### Receiving

 Similarly to sending data, the Receiving comes with a few options.

-#### Branch Selection
+#### Model Selection

-Data in a stream can be organized in branches, for instance, to have multiple design options or to store data by discipline.
+Data in a project can be organized in models, for instance, to have multiple design options or to store data by discipline.
-The default branch is called main, you can select the branch you want to receive from by using the dropdown.
+The default model is called main, you can select the model you want to receive from by using the dropdown.

 ![image](https://user-images.githubusercontent.com/51519350/186398225-d9759a2d-6695-4aa6-a857-ae152b77eb5b.png)

-If a branch has no data in it, you will not be able to use it.
+If a model has no data in it, you will not be able to use it.

-#### Commit Selection
+#### Version Selection

-A commit is a snapshot in time of the data inside a branch.
-Every time you send to Speckle from a connector, a commit is created.
+A version is a snapshot in time of the data inside a model.
+Every time you send to Speckle from a connector, a version is created.
-With the commit selection dropdown you can specify whether to receive a specific commit, or to always get the latest available for the selected branch.
+With the version selection dropdown you can specify whether to receive a specific version, or to always get the latest available for the selected model.

-If you choose to stay on the "latest" commit, you'll get a notification every time new data is sent to that branch.
+If you choose to stay on the "latest" version, you'll get a notification every time new data is sent to that model.

-If a preview is available it will be displayed when selecting a commit.
+If a preview is available it will be displayed when selecting a version.

 ![Revit_WrPYfd3bxG](https://user-images.githubusercontent.com/51519350/186398705-112a5491-78a9-4cbd-b311-d3b60ff109b0.gif)